 cp /etc/fstab /etc/fstab.old

-Once the backup is done, we have make the changes to the actual file:
+Once the backup is done, we have to make the changes to the actual file:

 echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab

-There are few extra option for SWAP memory, which we would like to
+There are few extra options for SWAP memory, which we would like to

 address as well:

 Option - swappiness, is used to describe when the system will move data

 to the SWAP file.
 The option may have a value from 0 to 100.
 Closer to 0, means

 that your data will be moved to SWAP only when it will be necessary.
 Closer to 100 means that, data will be moved